rgonzalez12/craftify/README.md

 Browse a list of handcrafted items.
 See item details, price, and seller information.

-Managing Items
+### Managing Items

-Authenticated sellers can create, edit, and delete items.
+Authenticated users can create, edit, and delete their own items.
-View your own items in “My Items” section.
+View your items in “My Items” section.

 ### Cart & Checkout